populse/soma-workflow/README.txt

 =============

   **Unified interface to multiple computing resources:**
-    Submission of jobs or workflows with an unique interface to various parallel resources: multiple core machines or clusters which can be managed by various systems (such as Grid Engine, Condor, Torque/PBS, LSF..)
+    Submission of jobs or workflows with a unique interface to various parallel resources: multiple core machines or clusters which can be managed by various systems (such as Grid Engine, Condor, Torque/PBS, LSF..)